BrightAnalyst/Coffee-Sales-Analysis/README.md

 * Provide business insights for inventory and marketing planning

 **Key Insights**
-* **Coffee products recorded the highest total sales**, indicating strong and consistent demand.
+Coffee products recorded the highest total sales**, indicating strong and consistent demand.
-* **January showed the lowest sales**, suggesting a potential seasonal dip or external influence.
+January showed the lowest sales, suggesting a potential seasonal dip or external influence.
-* Monthly sales trends varied, highlighting the importance of time-based strategies.
+Monthly sales trends varied, highlighting the importance of time-based strategies.
-* Several underperforming products were identified for strategic review.
+Several underperforming products were identified for strategic review.

 Tools & Technologies

-* **Power BI* – for dashboard creation and visualization
-* **Microsoft Excel* – for data cleaning and preparation
-* **DAX (Data Analysis Expressions – for building custom measures
-* **GitHub – for project versioning and sharing
+Power BI – for dashboard creation and visualization Microsoft Excel – for data cleaning and preparation DAX (Data Analysis Expressions – for building custom measures GitHub – for project versioning and sharing

 **Dashboard Features**